-PERIOD COVERED: 1/1/XX - 3/31/XX
+PAGE 1 OF 1 1/1/XX - 3/31/XX

-For Use By: A lobbyist employer or a \$5,000 filer.
+NAME OF FILER: California Care Providers' Association PERIOD COVERED: 1/1/XX - 3/31/XX For Use By: A lobbyist employer or a \$5,000 filer.
 Refer to the instructions on the cover page before completing this attachment.
-Summa Summary of Other Payments to Influence Legislative or Administrative Action: Total payments for overhead expenses related to lobbying activit Report as a lump sum Total payments to Lobbying Coalitions.
-Report as a lump sum. \$ 2,000 \$ 0 3 (Form 630 must be attached) Total payments of less than \$250 or \$2,500, as applicable, durin activity (excluding overhead).
-Report as a lump sum. \$ 10,500 4.
-Total payments of more than \$250 or \$2,500, as applicable, duri activity (excluding overhead).
-Itemize payments below \$ 9,000 5.
-Grand total of "Other Payments to Influence Legislative or Adm Action."
-Also enter this total on the appropriate line of the Sumr Payments section on Page 1 of Form 635 or Form 645 \$ 21,500 Government agencies must itemize payments of \$250 or more, and all other lobbyist employers and \$5,000 filers must itemize payments of \$2,500 or more, made during the quarter for lobbying activity.
+Summary of Other Payments to Influence Legislative or Administra tive Action: Total payments for overhead expenses related to lobbying activi Report as a lump sum .
+Total payments to Lobbying Coalitions.
+Report as a lump sum .
+(Form 630 must be attached) Total payments of less than \$250 or \$2,500, as applicable, during the second g \$ 2,000 \$ 0 activity (excluding overhead).
+Report as a lump sum \$ 10.
+4. Total payments of more than \$250 or \$2,500, as applicable, during the calendar quarter for lobbying activity (excluding overhead).
+Itemize payments below. \$ 9.0 5.
+Grand total of "Other Payments to Influence Legislative or Administrative Action " Also enter this total on the appropriate line of the Summary of \$ 9.0 Payments section on Page 1 of Form 635 or Form 645 - \$ 21,500 Government agencies must itemize payments of \$250 or more, and all other lobbyist employers and \$5,000 filers must itemize payments of \$2,500 or more, made during the quarter for lobbying activity.
 Provide the payment code, name and address of the payee, the amount paid during the quarter, and the cumulative amount paid to the payee since January 1 of the biennial legislative session covered by the report.
 State and local government agencies also must itemize dues or similar payments of \$250 or more made to an organization that makes expenditures equal to 10% of its total expenditures or \$15,000 or more in a calendar quarter to influence legislative or administrative action.
-Payment Code, Name & Address of Payee Amount This Quarter Since January 1 Cumulative Amount Since January 1

-Payment Code, Name & Address of Payee Amount This Quarter Cumulative Amount Since January 1 [S] - Jordan Woods, Elysium Technologies 152 Broad Street Sacramento, CA 95814 \$ 2,500 \$ 2,500 [V] - Ultimate Events 800 Capitol Mall, Suite 10 Sacramento, CA 95814 \$ 6,500 \$10,500 S \$ Subtotal of all payments itemized above \$ 9,000 If more space is needed, check box and attach
+Payment Code, Name & Address of Payee Amount This Quarter umulative Amount Since January 1 [S] - Jordan Woods, Elysium Technologies 152 Broad Street Sacramento, CA 95814 \$ 2,500 \$ 2,500 [V] - Ultimate Events 800 Capitol Mall, Suite 10 Sacramento, CA 95814 \$ 6,500 \$10,500 s \$ Subtotal of all payments itemized above \$ 9,000 If more space is needed, check box and attach continuation sheets.